helmless/google-cloudrun/chart/docs/values.md

 ## region

 The region to deploy the CloudRun service to.
+Will default to the region set in the Google Cloud CLI.

 `region`

-* is required
+* is optional

 * Type: `string`

-* cannot be null
+* can be null

 * defined in: [CloudRun Helm Chart](values-properties-region.md "https://github.com/serverless-helm/serverless-helm/charts/cloudrun#/properties/region")